-Theme for the Week April 18th-24th - The Earth!
+Theme for the Week - Earth

-earth-related activities.
-We'll sing all kinds of fun songs, read The Lorax, make "earthy"
+In celebration of Earth Day we will have all kinds of fun with earth-related activities.
+We'll sing all kinds of fun songs, read The Lorax, make "earthy" snacks, learn new words, and so much more!

 Letter of the Week: Q - because we haven't done it yet.
 Point out things that start with "Q" - if you see any - quilt, queen, quiet.
 Show your toddler a picture of both a capital Q and a lower case q.
 Draw a Q on paper and let him/her trace over it, or use your child's finger to draw it in the sandbox or dirt.
 Use bath tub or refrigerator letters to show him/her this letter as well.